Forever the Sickest Kids: 2012–2013: J.A.C.K. and hiatus

-On January 29, 2013, the band posted on its Twitter account that Mike Green was the band's producer for its third album.
-The band then performed at the NFL Play 60 Kids' Day Experience in New Orleans at the Ernest N. Morial Convention Center, ahead of the Super Bowl XLVII.
-On February 21, in an interview with idobi Radio, Cook revealed that the album would consist of twelve songs and would be released on June 25, stating, "If I could describe this record in one word, I would say we made a rock album...
-It's right back to what everyone loves from Underdog Alma Mater days."
-He also revealed the title of a track, "Chin Up Kid".
+On January 29, 2013, the band revealed that they were working with producer Mike Green on their third studio album.
+The band performed at the NFL Play 60 Kids' Day Experience in New Orleans at the Ernest N. Morial Convention Center, ahead of the Super Bowl XLVII.
+On February 21, in an interview with idobi Radio, Cook revealed that the album would consist of twelve songs and would be released on June 25.
+Cook stated that the group wrote forty-six songs during the production of the album.

-Alternative Press later held an interview with Cook, in which he said that the band wrote forty-six songs during the production of the album.
-He also revealed the titles of two more songs included on the album, "My Friends Save Me", an acoustic song, and "Nikki", which was co-written by frontman Patrick Stump of Fall Out Boy.
 On April 25, a preview of "Chin Up Kid" was released and the album's cover art and track listing were revealed, with its title confirmed as J.A.C.K.
-"Chin Up Kid" was later officially released as a digital download on May 7.
+"Chin Up Kid" was officially released for digital download on May 7, 2013.
 On May 24, Billboard streamed the song "Nice to Meet You", with its official release date on May 28.
 Pre-order bundles for the album were also released on May 28, which included limited copies of the album on 12" vinyl.
 On June 21, the band streamed J.A.C.K. on its Facebook page.
 One day before the album's release, the band posted lyric videos for each song from the album.
+The album peaked at number 94 on the US Billboard 200.
 The band performed on Warped Tour 2013, which started on June 15 and ended on August 4.
+A live music video for "Chin Up Kid" premiered on August 15, 2013.
+On September 24, 2013, the group released the album's third single "Nikki".
+The song was co-written by Patrick Stump of Fall Out Boy.

-Since the end of Warped Tour, little was heard from the band until March 17, 2014, when an interview with Turman surfaced, with him stating that he was unsure of the band's status and was moving on to focus on his own music.
-However, on the same day, the band announced on its Twitter account that it was not breaking up and that no one was leaving the band.
-Turman and Andradi formed a band called TEAM*, along with Jay Vilardi of The Almost, and Bryan Donahue, formerly of Boys Like Girls.
-The following day, Bello and Burns released their own song, entitled "Cool", featuring Dusty Goode.
+In March 17, 2014, Turman said in an interview that he was unsure of the band's status and was moving on to focus on his own music.
+However, on the same day, the band announced that it was not breaking up and that no one was leaving the band.
+Turman and Andradi formed a band called TEAM*, along with Jay Vilardi of the Almost, and Bryan Donahue, formerly of Boys Like Girls.
+The following day, Bello and Burns released their own song "Cool", featuring Dusty Goode.

-After nearly a year and a half without any updates of the band's status, on August 20, 2015, the band posted on its Facebook page that the band members were "very much alive and well" and they had been taking the time to focus on their personal lives.
+On August 20, 2015, the band posted on their Facebook page that they were "very much alive and well" and they had been taking the time to focus on their personal lives.